Zubax/ramen/README.md

 You can mix pull- and push-model in a single actor, but doing so uncontrollably may result in a spaghetti design that is hard to comprehend.

+The [Olga Scheduler](https://github.com/Zubax/olga_scheduler) is a simple EDF scheduler for embedded systems that will work well with RAMEN.

 ## Development 🧑‍💻